mbilalshaikh/pymaivar/README.md

 ## Abstract

-We present PyMAiVAR which is a toolbox preferable for generating audio-image representations that incorporates for human actions information.
-The Spectral Centroid feature, which is widely used for music genre identification and audio classification, inspired our feature methodology.
-The representation’s performance is evaluated for multimodal human action recognition and is comparable to other representations and other unimodal approaches on the same dataset.
-We also present few other use case of the toolbox for generating image-based representations.
-PyMAiVAR can be a valuable tool for researchers in the field of multimodal action recognition, providing enhanced performance by leveraging multiple modalities.
-The package is implemented in Python and can be used across different operating systems.
+We introduce PyMAiVAR, a preferred toolbox for creating audio-image representations, integrating information about human actions.
+Our approach to features was inspired by the Spectral Centroid feature, often used for music genre identification and audio classification.
+The effectiveness of this representation is assessed in the context of multimodal human action recognition, and is found to be on par with other representations and single-modality approaches using the same dataset.
+We also illustrate additional applications of the toolbox for creating image-based representations.
+As a tool, PyMAiVAR holds significant value for researchers specializing in multimodal action recognition, as it can enhance performance by harnessing multiple modalities.
+PyMAiVAR is implemented in Python and is compatible with various operating systems.

 ## Compilation requirements, operating environments, and dependencies